RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

 - Email the client with information (see template below).
 This should not be done until the sales team has confirmed that NDAs and contracts have been finalized.
 - Schedule [Kickoff](https://github.com/RadialDevGroup/Policy/wiki/Project-Kickoff).
 This should be done after the sales team has sent the client their onboarding email.
 - Invite a senior or principal developer to the kickoff, especially if it is a greenfield project.
+  - The principal developer or senior developer may elect to delegate this responsibility to another architect.
-This developer should decide on the tech stack and the deployment mechanism, if it will be nonstandard.
+  - The architect should decide on the tech stack and the deployment mechanism, if it will be nonstandard.
+  - The architect should complete the following:
+    - Rails new or otherwise create the project and commit it to version control.
+    - Set up and smoke-test the test suite.
+    - Add an error-reporting framework such as Rollbar (for Desktop Applications, this should be opt-in).

 ## Client Onboarding Email Template